chadmcrowell/killercoda-scenarios/cka/debug-go-app/step2.md

-Debug the go application.
-Start by checking the application logs.
+Debug the go application by looking at the logs.

 <br>
 <details><summary>Solution</summary>